1-800-275-4279

 Establishing the Property Owner’s Liability

-Under Minnesota law, property owners must adhere to the legal standards of care set forth in order to avoid potential liability for injuries that may occur on their premises.
-In order to establish liability, a plaintiff must show that the property owner:
+Under Minnesota law, property owners must adhere to the legal standards of care outlined to avoid potential liability for injuries that may occur on their premises.
+To establish liability, a plaintiff must show that the property owner:

 • Failed to maintain the property in a safe condition